 Through the information in this guide, you bought your first Kalita Wave.
 Admittedly, you’re not sure how to use it.
 In this section, we’ll explain, going step by step.

 Kalita states it should only take three minutes to brew coffee with their drip coffeemaker.
-The first step is to rinse the Wave filter, which is supposed to get rid of any papery taste.
+First, rinse the Wave filter, which will get rid of any papery taste.
 We’ve seen some users state that this step isn’t necessary since the Wave filters are thin anyway.

 We’ll let you be the judge!
 Try brewing in the Kalita Wave with and without rinsing the filter and see which you prefer.